PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 #### grsecurity

 [Grsecurity](https://grsecurity.net/) offers a set of kernel patches that attempt to improve security of the Linux kernel.
 Payment is required, but grsecurity is worth using if you have a subscription.

-### Disabling SMT

-[Simultaneous multithreading (SMT)](https://en.wikipedia.org/wiki/Simultaneous_multithreading) has been the cause of numerous hardware&#8209;level vulnerabilities, and subsequent mitigations often negate much of the performance gain offered by SMT.

-The [hardened boot parameters](#boot-parameters) presented here include disabling SMT.
-If the option is available, you should disable SMT/"Hyper&#8209;Threading" in your firmware as well.

-Note that disabling SMT may have a significant performance impact.

 ### Hardened Memory Allocator